trema/testfirst-trema/iteration1/iteration1.md

 	#=> FAIL ("RepeaterHub" is now known)

-* No problem, because we did't implemented the class yet.
+* No problem, because we did't implement the class yet.
 * Let's add some code just enough to pass the test.